Internetové knihkupectví s veterinární tématikou

 Radiographic Signs of Endodontic Disease148

-Widened PDL Space148
+Widened Periodontal Ligament Space148

 Loss of Lamina Dura148